openbabel/documentation/Installation/install.rst

 3. If CMake cannot find the Perl libraries (which happens on Ubuntu 9.10, surprisingly), you need to configure CMake with something like ``-DPERL_LIBRARY=/usr/lib/libperl.so -DPERL_INCLUDE_PATH=/usr/lib/perl/5.10.0/CORE``.

+4. If you are compiling the CSharp bindings, you should specify the CSharp compiler to use with something like ``-DCSHARP_EXECUTABLE=C:\Windows\Microsoft.NET\Framework\v3.5\csc.exe``.

-4. With Java and CSharp, the bindings will be installed by default to the same location as the Open Babel libraries.
+5. With Java and CSharp, the bindings will be installed by default to the same location as the Open Babel libraries.

-5. For Ruby, Python and Perl, the library files are installed to a subdirectory of wherever the Open Babel libraries are installed: something like :file:`python2.6/site-packages/` or `dist-packages` in the case of Python, :file:`perl/5.8.7` for Perl, and :file:`site_ruby/1.8/linux-i486` for Ruby.
+6. For Ruby, Python and Perl, the library files are installed to a subdirectory of wherever the Open Babel libraries are installed: something like :file:`python2.6/site-packages/` or `dist-packages` in the case of Python, :file:`perl/5.8.7` for Perl, and :file:`site_ruby/1.8/linux-i486` for Ruby.
 If you wish to install the Python bindings somewhere else, configure CMake with the option ``-DPYTHON_PREFIX=wherever``, or something similar for Perl and Ruby.

-6. To tell Python where to find the bindings, add the directory containing ``openbabel.py`` to the front of your PYTHONPATH environment variable (if it is not there already).
+7. To tell Python where to find the bindings, add the directory containing ``openbabel.py`` to the front of your PYTHONPATH environment variable (if it is not there already).
 Similarly add the ``perl`` subdirectory (where the bindings were installed) to the front of your PERL5LIB directory; for Java, add the location of ``openbabel.jar`` to your CLASSPATH.

 For example, for Python::